AtulShandilya/VectorMind_Chatbot_V1.0/README.md

   - Your backend API is accessible from the client browser
   - CORS is properly configured on your API server
   - The API server is running on port 8000

-- **Static Export Limitations**:
-  - API routes (`/app/api/*`) are not available in static export
-  - The app uses external API at `:8000/chat1`, so this is not an issue
-  - All routing is client-side

-- **Environment Variables**: If you need environment variables, you'll need to:
-  - Build them into the static files at build time
-  - Use a build-time script to inject them
-  - Or serve them via a separate endpoint

 ## 📄 License